How to Propagate Fiddle Leaf Fig Clippings

 - Plant your new tree

-Fill a pot with high-quality potting soil.
-Make sure the soil is nice and moist.
-Plant the clipping so that your new roots are fully submerged beneath the soil.
+Fill a pot that has a drainage hole with high-quality potting soil.
+Make sure the well-draining soil is nice and moist.
+Plant the clipping upright so that your new roots are fully submerged beneath the soil.
 Water regularly (keeping the soil moist but not wet) as the roots are established.
+Place in a bright place without too much direct sunlight.

 After a month or so, you can decrease watering to once per week.
 You still never want the soil to dry out completely, but keeping it moist at all times is not as important after the plant is well established.

-Once planted in soil, your healthy new little fiddle leaf figs should begin growing new leaves within a few weeks!
-I always water my fiddle leaf fig trees once a week and feed them with this fiddle leaf fig plant food about once a month.
+Once planted in soil, you should see new growth of buds and new leaves within a few weeks!
+I always water my fiddle leaf fig trees once a week and feed them with this fiddle leaf fig plant food for nutrients about once a month.

 I hope you found this tutorial helpful!
 If you did, you might like to see some of my other posts on houseplants and their care: